 Now, although I have been focusing on the issue of standing up, the truth is that oftentimes if a senior is having trouble standing up from a seated position they are more than likely also having trouble sitting down as well.
 The reason is that they have weakened lower body strength.

 These products that I’m mentioning here aid the person with both problems.

-It may not work for all areas of the house but if possible, grab bars are an excellent aid for seniors.
-They can be placed by the toilet, by a chair (if it’s near a wall of course).
+But truthfully, grab bars can be placed throughout the house.
+They are an excellent aid for seniors.
+They can be placed by the toilet, by a chair (if it’s near a wall of course), etc.

 Most of us are very familiar with the standard grab bars but you may want to consider one that folds away when not in use.
 Something like the Moen Flip Up Bathroom Grab Bar.
 Even though it’s intended for a bathroom, it can certainly be installed in other areas of the home.

 What I like about this particular tool is that it extends from the wall further than a standard grab bar AND it folds away when it’s not needed.
-These are two very useful aspects.
+This ergonomic design makes it unique.